datacarpentry/semester-biology/exercises/Strings-6-R.md

 ---
 layout: exercise
 title: Strings 6
+language: R
 ---

 A colleague has produced a file with one DNA sequence on each line.
-Download [the file]({{ site.baseurl }}/data/dna_sequences_1.txt) and load it into Python using `numpy.loadtxt()`.
-You will need to use the optional argument `dtype=str` to tell `loadtxt()` that the data is composed of strings.
+Download [the file]({{ site.baseurl }}/data/dna_sequences_1.txt) and load it into R using `read.csv()`.
+The file has no header and is separated by white space (`’’`).

 Calculate the GC content of each sequence.
 The GC content is the percentage of bases that are either G or C (as a percentage of total base pairs).
-Print the result for each sequence as "The GC content of the sequence is XX.XX%" where XX.XX is the actual GC content.
-Do this using a "formatted strings".
+Store results in a two-column matrix where the first column is the sequence number and the second column is the GC content in %.